FredrikFredrik/Safety-jewelry-Project-work/README.md

 the HC-05 along with a battery and a charging module, these components make the final height of the hardware about 2 centimeters which is a bit thicker than we would like but still small enough to fit in a necklace.

-Here are some images of the finished product:

-BILD